 What Goldfinches Like to Eat

 Goldfinches are big fans of seeds too, especially thistle and sunflower seeds.
-Their slim beaks make it easy to reach these seeds, and many people put out nyjer feeders just to attract them.
-In breeding season, they may also eat small insects like aphids for extra protein for their young.
+Their slim beaks make it easy to reach these seeds.
+Many people put out Nyjer feeders to attract them.
+In breeding season, they also eat small insects like aphids for extra protein for their young.

 Siskin Songs and Behavior

 Siskins are very social, especially outside of breeding season, often gathering in large flocks.
 They’re lively around feeders, with lots of chirping and trilling sounds.
-Male siskins sing a mix of whistles and buzzing sounds, and these birds are known for their acrobatic moves, often hanging upside down to reach food.
+Male siskins produce a mix of whistles and buzzing sounds.
+They are known for their acrobatic moves and often hang upside down to reach food.

 Goldfinch Calls and Behavior